hoc081098/hoc081098/notes/jetpack_compose_dp_class/jetpack_compose_dp_class_en.md

 pixels (dp)
 It is used many times and everywhere in Jetpack Compose.

-Do you have the same question as me, when looking Jetpack Compose source code:
+Do you have the same question as me 😇, when looking Jetpack Compose source code:
 **Why @Composable functions in Jetpack Compose usually use `Dp.Unspecified` as default value?
 Why not use null?**

 <p align="center">